 If you wish to see rare mammals such as Pine Martens or Otters then seek out the specific trips over to their stronghold on the West Coast such as the Top 20 and Top 30 holidays.

 I have never been on a group holiday, is it right for me?

 Groups are usually made up of a mixture of couples and singles who meet for the first time on joining us at Heatherlea.
 Our holidays are social, fun and relaxed.
-Guests are of various ages and from all walks of life but we all share a love of Scotland and its incredible wildlife.
+Guests are of various ages and from all walks of life but we all share a love of the outdoors and its incredible wildlife.